34 Animals That Eat Other Animals With Pictures

 Leopard

-Leopards are among the most feared animals that eat other animals in the animal kingdom.
+Leopards are among the most feared animals, and they eat other animals in the animal kingdom.

 Their powerful and agile bodies can hunt and kill a wide range of prey, including birds, reptiles, rodents, and even larger mammals such as antelopes, deer, and zebras.